The Blogcastastic Way To Improve Your Listening Skills

 It’s a shame because blogcasts are a great way for keen readers to practise their listening.
 In fact, they’re blogcastastic (a new word I’ve created: blog + podcast + fantastic).
 That’s why this blog post is also a blogcast.
 Just click below to hear me read the article.

-- You only need a few minutes to listen to one.
+- Only need a few minutes to listen to one.
 Compare that to a typical audiobook.

-- You’ll hear how the words on the page actually sound.
+- Will hear how the words on the page actually sound.

-- You can listen along with the blog post.
+- Can listen along with the blog post.
 Or you can simply listen.

-- You can get information or entertainment from your favourite bloggers while also listening.
+- Can get information or entertainment from your favourite bloggers while also listening.

-- If it’s a pain to read a blog post on your phone, all you have to do is download the blogcast and spend 10 minutes listening.
+- Listen rather than read.
+If it’s a pain to read a blog post on your phone, all you have to do is download the blogcast and spend 10 minutes listening.

-- Blogcasts make a nice change from interview style podcasts where you have to make an effort to follow the discussion as it bounces back and forth.
+- Get a nice change from interview style podcasts where you have to make an effort to follow the discussion as it bounces back and forth.

 I know what you’re thinking.
 And no, a blogcast isn’t the same as a podcast with a transcript.